nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

 ## SNIPs

-Each SNIP has three pieces: the part of the SNIP that describes the router, the part of that describes the SNIPs place within an ENDIVE, and the part that authenticates the whole SNIP.
+Each SNIP has three pieces: the part of the SNIP that describes the router, the part of that describes the SNIP's place within an ENDIVE, and the part that authenticates the whole SNIP.

 Why two _separate_ authenticated pieces?
 Because one (the router